T. Paul Kane

-In addition to her museum work, Tina is also Principal of Tina Kane Textile Conservation, which she has managed since 1973 in Warwick, New York.
+In addition to her museum work, Tina was also Principal of Tina Kane Textile Conservation, which she managed starting in1973 in Warwick, New York.
 Between 2002 and 2010, she also served as an Adjunct Instructor in the Department of Medieval & Renaissance Studies and the English Department at Vassar College, where she taught a seminar (with Nancy Willard), “Medieval and Renaissance Tapestry and Text.”

 Tina is the author of The Troyes Mémoire: The Making of a Medieval Tapestry (Boydell Press, 2010).
-See:
+See also: journals.cambridge.org

 Publications & Research